 If, during an officers' shift, their BWC malfunctions, or becomes inoperable, it shall be noted in the officers' Enforsys officer log, and reported to the shift commander immediately.
-The shift commander will note the malfunction on the pass on and what the new BWC number they are assigned for the shift duration.
+The shift commander will note the malfunction on the pass on and what the new BWC number they are assistant for the shift demetics.
+The efficient will add the second DNAS in the in Enforce law as well assigned for the shift duration.
 The officer will add the new BWC in their Enforsys log as well.

 Malfunctioning BWC will be put in Captain's mailbox with a note of the malfunction.